Ready, Set, Go

-There are a variety of leadership opportunities available for students, such as Student Council, Road Safety Team, Health team, House Captains, Road Patrol, Peer Mediators, Recreation Shed, Fruit and Milk Monitors.
+There are a variety of leadership opportunities available for students, such as Student Council, Road Safety Team, Health team, House Captains, Road Patrol, Recreation Shed, PALS Leaders.

 Each year, a Student Council is formed.
 Our Student Council carries out projects which will be of benefit to the school.

 A house system operates, consisting of four houses, Titi, Pukeko, Hoiho and Kiwi.
 Children are family grouped into houses.
 Each staff member belongs to a house also.
 House activities and competitions are run throughout the year.